wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 1. Plugin in action - showing error message, explanation notification, and "Remove Notice" link

 == Changelog ==

+= 2.0.0 =
+* Major version release for WordPress.org submission
+* Added note clarifying that the plugin has no settings page
+* Clarified that functionality is limited to the admin plugins page only
+* Finalized all assets and documentation for public release

 = 1.6.28 =
 * Consolidated asset documentation into a single comprehensive guide